tektronix/tsp-toolkit/README.md

 Generate a Python wrapper for any `.tsp` file by selecting **Generate Python Wrapper from a TSP Script** from the editor, editor-tab, or Explorer context menu.
 The command creates a `.py` file beside the TSP source and opens it in VS Code.
 The wrapper loads the script on the instrument and makes its top-level functions and supported literal globals available through Python methods.

-Conversion diagnostics, including syntax errors and unsupported constructs, appear in the VS Code **Problems** panel.
+Wrapper-generation diagnostics, including syntax errors and unsupported constructs, appear in the VS Code **Problems** panel.
+The TSP script remains the source of instrument behavior; the generated Python class provides access to its public functions and supported globals.
 See [Generate a Python Wrapper](resources/walkthrough/PythonInterop.md) for requirements, usage, and supported TSP constructs.

 ## System Configuration